 Man arrested after two-hour standoff with police in central Auckland

-The man allegedly threatened police and passersby with a knife before shutting himself in the Kāinga Ora unit.
+The man allegedly threatened police and passersby with a knife before shutting himself in the Kāinga Ora unit, in Grey Lynn, on Friday afternoon.

 He spent more than two hours inside as police surrounded the property and police negotiators tried to coax him out.